jalhadi/jalhadi.github.io/_posts/2020-07-16-cell-refcell.md

 And this is the double edged sword of `RefCell`s.
 There are times where we need more flexibility than just a singular mutable reference. `RefCell` gives us this flexibility, but at the cost of not checking our references statically.

 I hope this explanation of interior mutability, `Cell`, and `RefCell` was helpful to you!
 Feel free to contact me if you any comments, suggestions, or just need to correct me!

+### Acknowledgments

+I was inspired to write this post after reading [_Learning Rust With Entirely Too Many Linked Lists_](https://rust-unofficial.github.io/too-many-lists/index.html), specifically the section ["A Bad Safe Deque"](https://rust-unofficial.github.io/too-many-lists/fourth.html) where the author explores building a doubly-linked list in Rust.
+I recommend that section, and the whole book in general, to get a better understanding of what a real world use case for these concepts might look like.